bongoslav/images-REST-API/README.md

 DELETE /images/:id
 ```
 # Additional info
-- All logic is in single file as per requirements.
 - Successful tests have been made in Postman and CURL.
 - Thumbnails are not stored in DB, they are being generated per request.
 - when running the first test all of the data will be initially cached.
 However the tests include a POST request which flushes the Redis DB, to avoid that feel free to edit the example routes in the bash file.